 Council won the Westpool Local Government Risk Management Excellence Award and a United Independent Pools Members Choice Award for Risk Management Excellence.

-Council's 2014-15 Annual Report won a Gold Award at the prestigious 2016 Australasian Reporting Awards - Celebrating Excellence in Reporting and a Silver Award in both the 2014 and 2015 Australasian Reporting Awards Celebrating Excellence in Reporting.
+Council's 2014-15 and 2015-16 Annual Reports both won a Gold Award at the prestigious Australasian Reporting Awards - Celebrating Excellence in Reporting in 2016 and 2017 respectively.

 Keep NSW Beautiful Sustainable Cities Awards, 'Green Bin Bloke' community engagement and education initiative won the 2014 Waste Minimisation Award.